 If you’re planning to fly home this Thanksgiving, the best time to book your Thanksgiving travel plans was the week of Oct.
 31. For those that are running a little late, there might just be a silver lining.

-RewardExpert analyzed five years’ worth of flight data for 45 major US airports and the top 10 domestic airlines to come up with its Thanksgiving 2016 Holiday Travel Forecast.
-They learned that your odds of an on-time arrival vary quite a bit depending on the airport, airline and day of travel.
+RewardExpert and ValuePenguin analyzed five years’ worth of flight data for 50 major US airports and the top 10 domestic airlines to come up with a pair of valuable resources about the flight-departure times for airports and carriers.

-Because the last thing you want is to be stuck in an airport while your family is gathered ’round the table, getting ready to devour a turkey feast, those who’ve yet to buy their Thanksgiving tickets can use the following data to avoid any potential delays.
+After all, the last thing you want is to be stuck in an airport while your family is gathered ’round the table, getting ready to devour a turkey feast.

 According to the Department of Transportation (DOT) statistics from 2011-2015, flights leaving on Thanksgiving morning are the least likely to experience delays.
 (That’s the day when Thanksgiving fares typically are cheapest, too.)

-While shoppers are hitting the stores, Black Friday (November 25th) is a good day to fly home.
+While shoppers are hitting the stores, Black Friday is a good day to fly home.
 According to RewardExpert, delays get worse the deeper you get into the post-Thanksgiving weekend.
-That makes November 26th the second-best option.

-Among the major carriers, Delta Airlines was ranked at the top of the list for punctuality, with 88.8 percent of its flights taking off or arriving within 15 minutes of the scheduled time.
+Among the major carriers, RewardExpert ranked Delta Airlines at the top of the list for punctuality, with 88.30 percent of its flights taking off or arriving within 15 minutes of the scheduled time.

 The entire ranking is as follows: